 Established in 2008, Acumatica is one of the first companies to provide cloud-based ERP management solutions.
 Acumatica’s ERP solution includes an integrated suite of business management applications with Finance, Distribution, CRM, and Project Accounting modules.

-As more applications are added, managing data gets challenging.
-Therefore, Integrate with Acumatica ERP is an optimal solution to streamline your operations.
-Do not worry that data integration is complex; Hexasync is designed to eliminate all these hurdles in the shortest time by adopting an agile development process inside of their built-in features.
+As more applications are added, managing data gets more challenging.
+Therefore, integrating with Acumatica ERP is an optimal solution to streamline your operations.
+Do not worry that data integration is complex; Hexasync is designed to eliminate all these hurdles in the shortest time possible by adopting an agile development process inside its built-in features.

 SAP Business One Integration

-SAP B1 does provide the Pluggable Scenario Packages; it is a tool that is stated to be higher rated than a middleware and it is plugged into the integration framework.
-The users can have new integration scenarios by themselves depending on their skill.
+SAP B1 does provide the pluggable scenario packages; it is a tool that is stated to be higher rated than a middleware, and it is plugged into the integration framework.
+The users can create new integration scenarios depending on their skills.

 Microsoft Dynamics 365 Business Central Integration

-Integrate with D365 Business Central ERP ensures data such as customers, orders, products, inventory, and much more stays connected, helps improve your financial decision-making capabilities, reduce costs while making a strategic effect, reduce global financial risk and complexity.
+Integrate with D365 Business Central ERP ensures data such as customers, orders, products, inventory, and much more stays connected, helps improve your financial decision-making capabilities, reduces costs while making a strategic effect, and reduces global financial risk and complexity.
 Generally, it increases efficiency, supports new company models, and enhances financial performance.

 Infor Syteline Integration